mc506lw/mistdocs-vitepress/en-US/docs/start/start.md

 ---

 # Getting Started
-The Lan·Domain server is a良心 commercial server supported by the player community.
+The Lan·Domain server is a conscience commercial server supported by the player community.

 [Special Note on Good Faith](/en-US/docs/other/goodxin.html)